evgenyneu/moa/README.md

 ```

 Setting `moa.url` will instantly trigger the image download.
-Download is done using NSURLSession class.
+Download is done asynchronously using NSURLSession class.
 When download is completed the image is automatically assigned to the image view.

 ## Cancelling download